ChristopherHX/gitea-actions-runner/README.md

 # act runner

-Act runner is a runner for Gitea based on [act](https://gitea.com/gitea/act).
+Act runner is a runner for Gitea based on [actions/runner](https://github.com/actions/runner) and the workflow yaml parser of [act](https://gitea.com/gitea/act).

 ## Prerequisites